onymco/guide.onym.co/_resources/01-the-basics.md

 ---

 Naming is hard.
-Names, after all, are perhaps the most indelible part of the product creation process.
+Names, after all, are perhaps the most indelible artifacts of the product creation process.
 Brands are redesigned with a lustrum regularity and codebases are continually rewritten and replaced, but a name, for better or worse, usually sticks.